 To preserve our rights and perspective, we should protest but when those protests are self-serving and lack compassion, it erodes the values and deprives the moral beacon that appeals to human yearning for justice.
 Let me draw a parallel.
 If only all these protesters swarming the airports in the last two days would have participated in similar protests when the attack at San Bernandino or the one that occurred at Orlando pub, people would have sympathized more assiduously.

 I still remember, when Ajmal Kasab, the lone terrorist from Pakistan, responsible for 26/11 in Mumbai, was tried and hanged eventually; the Muslim community from Mumbai refused to offer him the burial (ground).
 Compassion like this paves way for solidarity with the Non-Muslim community and create an atmosphere of trust.
 Why do they always feel the world is against them?
 Sometimes, they too can stand along with the world.
 The Muslims from Mumbai did exactly that.

 The tectonic plates of American heartland versus Urban Americans will keep colliding until enough corrections occur.
 Of course, no one likes earthquakes, and had these been addressed earlier, the chasm between the two would have never widened enough to see rightward shift.

 …and a closing comment

-When I saw these Muslims clamoring at the airports protesting the so called misconstrued ‘Muslim Ban’, I felt it strong, they should have revisited the history of attacks on this country and this country’s vulnerabilities.
+When I saw these Muslims clamoring at the airports protesting the so-called misconstrued ‘Muslim Ban’, I felt it strong, they should have revisited the history of attacks on this country and this country’s vulnerabilities.
 Religion cannot be above every action.
 If the threat perception mandates ban (from selective countries) so be it.
 Let us honor that perception and perspective.
-Country should be above religion and religious affiliations.
+The country should be above religion and religious affiliations.
 Align with the country’s interests.
 Don’t alienate, just align!